open-toolchain/tekton-catalog/container-registry/README.md

 #### Parameters

 * **task-pvc**: the output pvc - this is the name of the PVC that is mounted for the execution of the task
+* **image-url**: (optional) url of the image to VA scan - required if no image pipeline resource provided to this task
+* **image-digest**: (optional) SHA id of the image to VA scan - required if no image pipeline resource provided and no `imagePropertiesFile` value provided
 * **imagePropertiesFile**: file containing properties of the image to be scanned (default to 'build.properties')
 * **maxIteration**: maximum number of iterations allowed while loop to check for va report (default to 30 iterations maximum)
 * **sleepTime**: sleep time (in seconds) between invocation of ibmcloud cr va in the loop (default to 10 seconds between scan result inquiry)